nikitavoloboev/data/macOS/apps/Mindnode.md

 In short, MindNode for me is the ultimate playground where ideas get born and played with first.
 I even have a _thinking_ map that I open with Karabiner by pressing _b + :_.
 And I brainstorm thing I am doing __now__ there.
 Here is how that looks :

 ![](https://i.imgur.com/WarjaVq.png)

+# Notes

+- ⌥ + delete will delete currently selected node only unlike delete which will delete the entire branch